-Short for Joint Photographic Experts Group, JPEG is a digital image compression format, and one of the most popular image types shown on the Internet and used with digital cameras.
+Short for Joint Photographic Experts Group, JPEG is a digital image compression format, and a popular image type shown on the Internet and used with digital cameras.
 The JPEG standard uses a lossy sacrificed to achieve greater compression.
 JPEG is also abbreviated as JPG in the file extension used with IBM compatible computers.
 The image is an example of a JPEG image.

 What opens a JPEG or .jpg file?